Types of Psoriasis (cont.)

-The trigger to the disease is often a streptococcal (bacterial) throat infection.
-The eruption of the lesions on the skin usually occurs at two to three weeks after the person has strep throat.
-The outbreak can go away and not return.
-Outbreaks may also go away but return with repeated episodes of strep throat, particularly if the person is a strep carrier (always carries streptococcal bacteria in his respiratory system).
+The trigger to the disease is often a streptococcal bacterial throat infection.
+The eruption of the lesions on the skin usually occurs two to three weeks after a streptococcal sore throat.
+Outbreaks may resolve only to return with the next strep throat.

 YOU MAY ALSO LIKE

 Must Read Articles Related to Types of Psoriasis